 (S B Publications/Vital Signs Publishing, 2003.
 176 pages)

 Published simultaneously with A Oneness of Mind, Swirled Harvest is an intriguing compilation of articles written by Andy for SC journal and the Swirled News website between 1992-2001, together with one brand new piece.
 Primarily covering the crop circle mystery, but also other aspects of paranormal research, it takes the time to explore some less-covered aspects of the circle world, such as the manipulative media response to the phenomenon or the sometimes curious vagaries of mystery aficionados themselves.
 The selection contains the most detailed analysis yet published of the highly controversial 1996 video of a crop formation appearing, while other events such as the impact of the 2002 Mel Gibson blockbuster crop circle film Signs are examined.
 Swirled Harvest makes for a valuable and occasionally hilarious document, which serves as good training for anyone considering becoming more deeply involved in the ‘alternative’ world.
-Details and signed copies are available here.
+Online ordering can be found here.

 A Complete Guide to the Crop Circle Mystery

 (S B Publications, 1998/2002 [UK], Frog Ltd, 2002 [US].
 192 pages)